 My gardening skills leave a lot to be desired.
-Usually I have killed someone’s thoughtful begonia gift before I have written the thank you note.
+Usually, I have killed someone’s thoughtful begonia gift before I have written the thank you note.
 The scientific experiment that is my home has led me to a deeply profound conclusion: plants need water.

 Water has miraculous properties.
 Really.

-A dried, dehydrated daisy transforms within minutes if the watering can reaches it.
+A dried, dehydrated daisy transforms within minutes if the watering can reach it.
 The stem, bent over from the burden of trying to rise up in the midst of great trauma, garners new strength.
 As water flows to each cell in the flower, the collective body is able to stand upright again and carry the load of blossom and leaves.
 As curled edges unfurl, the daisy looks... well, fresh as a daisy.

 All because of water.